ELiC: Efficient LiDAR Geometry Compression via Cross-Bit-depth Feature Propagation and Bag-of-Encoders: Asynchronous Arithmetic Encoding for Latency Reduction

 \section{Asynchronous Arithmetic Encoding for Latency Reduction}

-In the ELiC pipeline, the neural network inference and arithmetic encoding operate sequentially, which introduces idle time on both CPU and GPU.
-To improve runtime efficiency, we implement an asynchronous pipeline that overlaps the neural network forward pass and arithmetic encoding on separate compute threads.
+In the ELiC pipeline, the neural network inference and arithmetic encoding operate sequentially.
+This means the CPU must wait idly for the GPU to finish the neural network forward pass before the arithmetic encoding can begin, and conversely, the GPU remains idle while the CPU performs the encoding operation.
+To improve runtime efficiency, we implement an asynchronous pipeline that overlaps these two tasks on separate compute threads.

 Specifically, the stage-wise occupancy probabilities $\{\mathbf{P}_{s}^{(b)}\}_{s{=}1,2}$ at bit-depth $b$ are emitted to a CPU buffer immediately upon computation.
 While the GPU advances to bit-depth $b+1$, the CPU arithmetic-encodes the symbols from level $b$.
 This producer-consumer pipeline overlaps neural network inference with entropy coding, reducing end-to-end encoding time without changing the bitstream or compression efficiency.